UCF/Theme-Updater/readme.markdown

 With the plugin installed and activated on your site and the theme uploaded, the next time you push a new tag to your Github repository, it will be recognized by the plugin and an update notice will appear in your admin menu.

+This is no configuration or settings panel for this plugin.

 ---

 ## Updating The Theme